LOSPOR — Large Open Source Perioperative Register

 Privacy & GDPR

-LOSPOR is designed with GDPR compliance in mind:
+LOSPOR is designed with GDPR principles in mind: